New England Travel navigation bar graphic

-Route One in Saugus and Lynnfield is a strange but irresistible slice of Americana
+Route 1 in Saugus and Lynnfield, Massachusetts: a Unique, Irresistible Slice of Americana

 Many New England childhoods have been scarred by heartbreaking Boston Red Sox teams, the end of the Larry Bird and Bobby Orr eras, and the closure of the carnival atmospheres at Paragon Park and Pleasure Island.
 But for me, I was scarred in a most endearing way by the cheesiest, road in America, Route One in Saugus and Lynnfield, MA.

 I will never get out of my mind that stupid, orange 50 foot tall dinosaur at the miniature golf course.
 He always peered over drivers on Route One with the most pathetic smile.
 It really had no purpose at a miniature golf course.
 I always thought it would have looked better at a toll booth, or perhaps at a hospital entrance.
 Regardless, that stupid orange 50 foot tall dinosaur has served as a microcosm of what resides on this famed "slice of Americana" road.
-Some of my best memories include:
+Unfortunately, the mini golf course complex will give way to hotel, restaurant, retail and apartment development.
+Good news: the orange dinosaur will stay!

 The Diamond Head Restaurant, now closed, was famous for its huge triangle entrance.
 The structure was supposed to recreate some sort of Asian architecture, but ended up looking more like a bloated teepee.
 Inside the staff served food to go along with the MSG.
 The Diamond Head had a reputation as a breeding ground for future alcoholics, although one could argue that the mountains of MSG had a far more deleterious effect.

-Augustine's, also now closed, featured a dear and charming elderly lady playing modern pop songs on an organ.
+Augustine's, also now closed, featured a dear and charming elderly lady in tennis sneakers playing modern pop songs on an organ.
+I liked when she played keyboard covers of The Rolling Stones.
 We loved that memory -- so real and heartwarming as her presence warmed up the restaurant.
 Augustine's had some excellent Italian food and, in the latter years, started featuring a buffet table about five times the size of Rhode Island.
-Augusttine's surprinsingly closed on us when we had begun to enjoy the restaurant more and more.
+Augustine's surprinsingly closed on us when we had begun to enjoy the restaurant more and more.

-The Hilltop Steak House still features beautiful plastic cows in front of the restaurant and seats several hundred people within several rooms at one of the largest and best-known steakhouses in America.
-I remember walking down the long corridor to the area where a lady with blue hair and a smoker's voice said, "Number 2,000, honey, go have a drink in the bar.
+I thought the The Hilltop Steak House would last forever, but it closed in 2103.
+I am crushed.
+The Hilltop always served outstanding aged steaks and those large rooms had such timeless, appealing personalities -- especially the comfortable yet bustling, carpeted Kansas City and Dodge City rooms.
+Too bad those special memories of those plastic cows in front of the restaurant, the huge neon cactus sign, and several hundred people being seated within several rooms at one of the largest and best-known steakhouses in America are now a distant memory.
+As a kid in the 1970s, I remember walking down the long corridor to the area where a lady with blue hair and a smoker's voice said, "Number 2,000, honey, go have a drink in the bar.
 Three hour wait."
 At the bar always seemed to be some overweight guy with a square head and disproportionate hairpiece, smoking one cigarette after another.
 Beside him was always a woman with plantinum blonde hair and a quick temper.
 It was from these people that I was introduced to profanity.

 Valle's Steak House, now closed (do you detect a pattern here?) was the place to go when you couldn't get into the Hilltop.
 People usually came here with their heads hung low, quite dejected about not being able to get into the Hilltop.
 I don't remember much about Valle's.
 It was hard to eat steak with your head hung low.
 I never really saw the decor because of the same reason.